 You should never mess with the prescribed dose of your medication but you can ask the doctor to optimize the dosage so that you’re taking it at one time during the day; this can help reduce your overall costs.

 For example, if you’re required to take 50mg strength, then ask your pharmacist if there’s any cheaper dosage available.
 If you get the same drug of 100mg strength, which cost less, compared to 2 tablets of 50mg.
 You can have half of the tablet each time you take your medication.
 Make sure splitting or combing is safe in your condition, do talk to pharmacist and doctor.

-Can you buy in bulk online?
+Can you buy it in bulk online?

 As with many things it can be a lot cheaper to buy the prescription drugs you need online.
 You can shop around for the most reasonably priced source.
 Depending on what health plan you have you may be able to order several months’ worth of your medication at a big discount.

 There’s no doubt that prescription drugs can be very expensive and maybe it seems tempting to miss the odd dose.
-This is never a good idea as it adversely affect your health.
+This is never a good idea as it adversely affects your health.
 If you’re having difficulties affording your medication speak to your doctor or pharmacist at first.
 You may find that they will have a solution to the problem for you.
-You can even do some of your own research so that you have some alternatives to suggest to the professionals when you speak to them.
+You can even do some of your research so that you have some alternatives to suggest to the professionals when you speak to them.

 Leverage Medicare’s outpatient prescription drug coverage

 Per FDA – “This new program comes at a time when five out of six people aged 65 and older are taking at least one medication, and almost half of all elderly people take three or more“.